snowleopardAlexa/cats-videos-app-frontend/README.md

   <p align="center">
     This is a front-end for cats-videos-app.
-For right now you can see multiple videos of cats displayed on the screen and when you click on WATCH NOW button you can see single video.
+For right now you can see multiple videos of cats displayed on the screen and when you click on WATCH NOW button you can see a single video card.
 You can play the video.
 You can also like and unlike video.
+When you clik on the icon video edit - a modal will pop up.
+A functionality EDIT will be implemented next.
     <br />
     <a href="https://github.com/snowleopardAlexa/instagram-clone"><strong>Explore the docs »</strong></a>
     <br />